European Spruce - the Sound of Wood.

 The fretboard was made of Brazilian rosewood (what is no longer commercially

-available due to CITES protection/restrictions).
+available due to CITES restrictions).

 - The neck is inserted into the neck pocket, resting on a "tongue" of 3/8 inch

-- Tailpiece was made of 1.5 mm thick steel that was gold covered.
+- Tailpiece was made of 1.5 mm thick steel that was gold plated.
 This was not inserted into a recessed rout (as claimed in one of the available plans), but just nailed (sic!) with 3 Escutcheon nails (#12, length: 1 inch) onto the guitar top after this was finished and polished.
 Seems that the nails (heads) were lacquered.

 - Headstock was angled by (Gibson´s regular) 17 degree (not 13.5 of 15 or anything else that you can find in plans).
-Length 7.5 (nut to tip), width 4.0 inches (widest).
+Length 7.5 (nut back to tip), width 4.0 inches (widest).

 - There were no ferrules inserted in the back drills for the string-through